 Mathcounts “School Handbooks” are great.
 Here are a few:

-Then many students love “Alcumus” (a free “self-learning” program from AoPS)
+Many students love this free “self-learning” program from AoPS

 Then there are SO many amazing books out there.
 Here are a few: